 Saline solution is great for loosening up mucus inside the nose.
-It also makes it easier to suck out mucus when using it with the Snot Sucker!
+It also makes it easier to suck out mucus when using it with the snot sucker.

-My favorite is Little Remedies Saline Spray.
+My favorite brand is the Little Remedies Saline Spray.

 If you enjoyed this post, please share?
 Others may find it helpful as well!